How to Buy Gold Online Safely & Securely

 Thinking about taxes might not be as exciting as buying gold, but it’s a critical step in managing your investment wisely.
 Understanding your tax obligations from the start can save you from surprises down the road.
 The rules for gold are a bit different from those for stocks or bonds, so it’s worth getting familiar with the landscape.
 It’s always a good idea to consult with a qualified tax professional who can give you advice based on your specific financial situation.

-Capital Gains on Gold Investments
+Understanding Capital Gains on Gold

 When you sell gold for more than you paid for it, the profit is a taxable capital gain.
 The IRS classifies precious metals like gold as “collectibles.”
 This is an important distinction because collectibles are subject to a different capital gains tax rate than other investments.
 While long-term gains on stocks are taxed at lower rates, the rate for collectibles can go up to 28% if you hold the gold for more than a year.
 If you sell within a year, the profit is taxed at your regular income tax rate.